What should I prepare for my appointment?

-Do I require a referral to see a Women’s Care Florida physician?
+Is a referral required to see a Women’s Care physician?

 If you have an HMO plan, you will probably require a referral from your Primary Care Physician (PCP).
 If you have a PPO plan, you probably do not require a referral.
 Regardless of what type of plan you have, if you are under the care of a PCP you should discuss your situation with him/her because the PCP will understand the requirements of your Health Plan and the PCP is often the one required to make the referral.
 If you do not have a PCP, or you still have questions, please call the member services number on your insurance I.D. card.

-There are several problems that could arise if your referral is not properly completed with any required prior authorization before you receive services at Women’s Care Florida.
+There are several problems that could arise if your referral is not properly completed with any required prior authorization before you receive services at Women’s Care.
 While health plan rules vary, here is a sample of what may happen:

 - Your appointment with the physician or service may be delayed until the referral is made/properly authorized.

-- For some health plans, you may be responsible for payment of the bill.
+- For some health plans, you may be responsible for the payment of the bill.

 Will I be required to pay anything when I arrive at the office?

 You will be required to pay any applicable copayments, coinsurance, and deductibles.
 If the service is not a covered service, you will be responsible for the amount in full.